StevenBlack/vocab/million-dollar-words.md

 ### light year
 Definitely not a length of time.
-It's a distance, specifi- cally the distance light travels in one year (just over five trillion miles).
+It's a distance, specifically the distance light travels in one year (just over five trillion miles).
 Excellent for use in particularly hyperbolic (see hyperbole) sentences.

 ### Lilliputian